 Get rid of all that bad-tasting ice so it doesn’t continue to contaminate the system.
 Most ice makers have a large tray or bin where ice gets stored if there’s any ice in your freezer, throw it in the sink after you’ve thoroughly cleaned everything so your ice maker will create new ice.

+Don’t forget to empty the water reservoir as well, if your machine has one.
 Make sure you turn off your ice maker before you empty it.
 Look for a drain plug to make the job of emptying a little easier.
 If you are going to require the entire kitchen appliance out of the freezer, disconnect the water system line.

 Before you set the kitchen appliance back within the freezer, clean it out also.
 It should get the same thorough treatment as your freezer and fridge.
-Wipe the kitchen appliance down inside and out, then put it back within the freezer and switch it back on.
+Wipe the kitchen appliance down inside and out, then put it back in the freezer and switch it back on.

 A little bit more vinegar cleaner will remove any lingering smells. check on the How to Calibrate a Refrigerator Thermometer.